He Said-She Said: Should I Get Married While in Seminary?

 Although many may say that 20 is too young to get married, I am of the mindset that each couple’s maturity level is different and should be evaluated on a case-by-case basis.
 Perhaps you are very grounded for your age and both you and your girlfriend know what you want in life.
 You could be very like-minded and are ready to serve together in ministry and could do this even more effectively as husband and wife.
 I know many couples who have married “young” and were newlyweds during a spouse’s seminary training.
 In each case, they knew for certain (after much prayerful consideration) that this was God’s plan for their lives.
 Yes, they had to learn to balance studying and classes with time spent together as husband and wife.
 But they, like other married couples who are either in seminary or already in the pastorate or in full-time ministry, learned to make it work.

 Another consideration, if you feel that your focus would be too divided and if you do think that you have self-control (when it comes to maintaining purity in your relationship), is to postpone marriage, continue dating and focus on school for the next few years.
 You would still be able to spend time with your girlfriend and remain in each other’s lives.
 Perhaps you are indeed too young to get married right now.
 Are you emotionally mature?
-Are you prepared to take on a wife and everything that that would require of you as a husband (see all of 1 Cor.
-7 and Eph.
-5:22-33)?
+Are you prepared to take on a wife and everything that that would require of you as a husband (see all of 1 Corinthians 7 and Ephesians 5:22-33)?
 This is where the wise counsel of your family (including your dad) and other discerning Christian elders or mentors who know you well should come into play.
 Many times those who are closest to us can see what we cannot see.
 We need this accountability and those who will speak the truth in love as we contemplate major decisions in our lives.
 If you come to agreement that waiting to marry is best, these years (spent in seminary and continuing to date) will allow you to focus on your studies, mature even more and get to know one another even better before you enter into marriage and begin your career in Christian ministry.

 Recently on Singles